Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Product name

 This is the document that the CPSC, the US customs or even Amazon.com may ask you to provide.
-It’s self issued, so you don’t need to get it approved or notarized.
+It’s self-issued, so you don’t need to get it approved or notarized.
 Yet, you must issue a CPC before you import children’s products to the USA.
+The CPC must also fully match the ASTM standards and tests in your lab test report.

 Most suppliers cannot manufacture CPSIA compliant products